imixs/imixs-admin/README.md

 The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).

+## Run Imixs-Admin in a Docker Container
+You can start the Imixs-Admin docker container with the command:

+	docker run --name="imixs-admin" -d -p 8080:8080  imixs/imixs-admin

-## 1. Build Imixs-Admin
+## Build Imixs-Admin from sources

+Alternatively you can build the imixs-admin client manually by sources

 Imixs-Admin is based on maven.
 To build the Java EE artifact run:

 	mvn clean install

-## 2. Build the docker image
 To build the docker image run

 	docker build --tag=imixs/imixs-admin .

-## 3. Run
-You can start the Imixs-Admin docker container with the command:

-	docker run --name="imixs-admin" -d -p 8080:8080  imixs/imixs-admin